Foundation board: Protect Hawaiian heiress’ millions

-HONOLULU (AP) — Board members of a foundation a 92-year-old heiress established for Native Hawaiians are calling for a judge to protect her wealth.
+HONOLULU (AP) — Board members of a foundation a 92-year-old heiress established for Native Hawaiians are calling for a judge to protect her $215 million trust.

-They held a news conference Thursday, saying the money should go toward helping Native Hawaiians.
-They are asking the judge to appoint a guardian for the elderly heiress
+The money should go toward helping Native Hawaiians, they said at a news conference Thursday in front of Honolulu’s Iolani Palace.
+They are asking a judge to appoint a guardian for the elderly heiress, whose riches come from being the great-granddaughter of James Campbell, an Irish businessman who made his fortune as a sugar plantation owner and one of Hawaii’s largest landowners.

 Most Read Nation & World Stories